-We decided from the beginning not to cover the individual market stalls on Surrey Street because they weren't all there every day, so it would be hard for us to keep the data up to date — if a stall is absent on a particular day, this could be because they've ceased trading or simply because they didn't plan to come that day.
+We decided from the beginning not to cover the individual market stalls on Surrey Street because they weren't all there every day, so it would be hard for us to keep the data up to date — if a stall was absent on a particular day, this could have been because they'd ceased trading or simply because they didn't plan to come that day.
 With permanently-located shops, this sort of thing is a lot easier to check out.

 What's a completist?
 Why is the guide called "The Completists' Guide to Croydon"?

 The Oxford English Dictionary gives two definitions for the term "completist": "an obsessive (and often indiscriminate) collector", and "intent on completeness or comprehensiveness".
 These seem to sum up our aim pretty well.

 What's the connection between this guide and the Randomness Guide to London?

 The Completists' Guide to Croydon (CGC) is a sister project to the Randomness Guide to London (RGL).
 It's run by some of the same people, and it uses the same software, but it is a separate project.

 CGC is a completists' guide.
-We aim to document every business within our area of interest, whether we've used its services or not.
+We aimed to document every business within our area of interest, whether we'd used its services or not.
 For this reason, we include only factual data, and not our own opinions.